 How to finance your custom or self-build project

-However with the custom and self-build market predicted to grow by 41% by 2020, according to The Self and Custom Build Marker Report, the message is starting to get through to banks and building societies.
-Virgin Money recently announced they are now offering custom build loans with 85% loan to value, which should help towards providing the much needed help to get custom build projects off the ground.
+However with the custom and self-build market predicted to grow by 41% by 2020, according to The Self and Custom Build Marker Report, the message is getting through to major banks and building societies.
+Both Virgin Money and Halifax now offer custom build loans from 80% loan to value, which should help towards providing the much needed help to get custom build projects off the ground.

 If you are struggling to know where to start on financing your custom build project here is a quick overview of the options available to you.

 Unless you are fortunate enough to be in a position to pay for your project outright or have a very generous family member who can loan you the money, you will most likely need to look to banks and building societies for a dedicated custom build mortgage.